Project Resources

 Project Repository

-A Version Control Repository must be updated regularly throughout the semester to track timelogs and other documents and project information.
-Git is a commonly used VCS software along with a GitHub account.
+A Version Control Repository must be updated regularly throughout the semester to track project files, and other documents about project information.
+Git is a commonly used VCS software in connection with a GitHub account.

 Project Management Board